Dan West (musician): LoveyDove

-LoveyDove is a duo formed by West and Azalia Snail in 2011, known for being "as visually interesting as they are sonically enjoyable."
+LoveyDove is a duo formed by West and Azalia Snail in 2011.
 West and Snail are a real-life couple who married on April 25, 2014, and credit their success to being on the same page musically and the fact that they love playing music together.
-Their first, self-titled album was released in the U.S. by LA's Fine and praised by L.A.
-Record as, "Not since Wings wrote "Silly Love Songs" has a couple captured a love so sugary and yet so recognizable to those who have ever tasted the good stuff.

-Their second album Showstopper was released in New Zealand by Powertool Records and the U.S. by Records Ad Nauseam.
-LA Weekly wrote, "With their new album, Showstopper, a 13-bombon blast of harmonious psych-pop confections, the local (duo) have outdone themselves.
-Sweet, savory, gorgeously rendered and painstakingly arranged, every track is a masterly example of their complex bubble-gum simplicity...displayed in even fuller, richer form than ever before."
-L.A.
-Record called the album "an eclectic and electrically exciting blend of excellent songwriting and pinpoint precise production, with melodies to live by and a dance beat to die for!"
+Their first, self-titled album was released in the U.S. Their second album Showstopper was released in New Zealand by Powertool Records and the U.S. by Records Ad Nauseam.

-In 2015 the Union Pole label released Snail Meets West, a free-jazz album by West and Snail working under the name Snail Meets West, with Snail on drums and West on piano.
+In 2015, the Union Pole label released Snail Meets West, a free-jazz album by West and Snail working under the name Snail Meets West, with Snail on drums and West on piano.
 The recording was a tribute to Ornette Coleman.
 A followup, Snail Meets West Again!, came out in 2021.

-LoveyDove toured New Zealand with John S. Hall and King Missile IV in February 2015.
-LoveyDove and d'Animal did a headlining tour of Europe from October 20 to November 12, 2015.
-They performed in the UK, France, Spain, the Netherlands, and Germany.
+That year, LoveyDove toured New Zealand with John S. Hall and King Missile IV.
 The duo also recorded a track in support of U.S. presidential candidate Bernie Sanders titled "Bernie's Air."

 During the pandemic, LoveyDove released Rude Dawgs (2022) on their new Wayside Records imprint.
 West produced the album from a collection of jam sessions the two had recorded a few years earlier.
 In the summer of 2020, Jerry Buszek added his drumming.
-Psychedelic Baby debuted the Pete Handelman-directed video for the song "Good Leash" and said of the album, Rude Dawgs "is an organic time-capsule, capturing the turbulence of the past several years with post-punk angular guitars and psychedelic breakdowns, while Snail tackles the political climate, writing lyrics that capture the disorder and chaos in freeform poetry."